On the Shapes of Interstellar Grains: Modeling Extinction and Polarization by Spheroids and Continuous Distributions of Ellipsoids: Polarization Cross Sections for Grain Populations with Continuously-Distributed Ellipticities

 \subsection{General Considerations}

 Consider a population of ellipsoids with a distribution of axial ratios.
 Every ellipsoidal shape is uniquely specified by its triplet of depolarization factors $(L_1,L_2,L_3)$.
-Because $L_3=1-L_1-L_2$, the ellipsoid shape is fully-determined by $(L_1,L_2)$, which must lie in the triangular region bounded by $L_1=0$, $L_2=0$, and $L_1+L_2=1$, as shown in Figure \ref{fig:triangle}.
+Because $L_3=1-L_1-L_2$, the ellipsoid is fully-determined by the doublet $(L_1,L_2)$, which must lie in the triangular region bounded by $L_1=0$, $L_2=0$, and $L_1+L_2=1$, as shown in Figure \ref{fig:triangle}.

 The distribution of shapes can be characterized by the distribution of $L$ values.
-Because $L_3=1-L_1-L_2$, the shape is fully determined by the doublet $(L_1,L_2)$.
-Let $dP=G(L_1,L_2) dL_1dL_2$ be the probability that $L_1\in (L_1+dL_1)$, $L_2\in (L_2+dL_2)$, with $L_3=1-L_1-L_2$.
+Let $dP=G(L_1,L_2) dL_1dL_2$ be the probability that $L_1\in (L_1+dL_1)$, $L_2\in (L_2+dL_2)$.
 The function $G(L_1,L_2)$ fully determines the shape distribution (i.e., the distribution of axial ratios).
 If $G$ is to apply to the full triangular region in Figure \ref{fig:triangle}, then (because labelling of axes $1,2,3$ is arbitrary), $G$ must depend symmetrically on $L_1,L_2,L_3$: \beq G(L_1,L_2)=G(L_2,L_1)=G(L_1,1-L_1-L_2)~~{\rm for~ all~ allowed~} L_1,L_2 ~~~. \eeq

 The region of allowed $(L_1,L_2)$ can be divided into 6 triangular subregions of equal area, shown in Figure \ref{fig:triangle}, corresponding to the six possible orderings of $L_1,L_2,L_3$: (1) $L_3\leq L_2\leq L_1$, (2) $L_2\leq L_1\leq L_3$, (3) $L_1\leq L_3\leq L_2$, (4) $L_2\leq L_3\leq L_1$, (5) $L_3\leq L_1\leq L_2$, and (6) $L_1\leq L_2\leq L_3$.